-The new book in the DI Garibaldi series
+The third book in the DI Garibaldi series

 Book 1 in the DI Garibaldi series